dylanseago/raiden-rpc/README.md

-# Raiden RPC wrapper for node
+# Raiden network RPC wrapper for node
 Provides a convenient nodejs interface for interacting with the raiden RPC api.

 ## See also